ScitoVation/plethem/cran-comments.md

 ## Resubmission

+1) Citing a reference.

+WE are in the process of putting a manuscript together for the methods used in the package.
+There is no authoratative source on the methods here that can be cited easily.
+Once the publication gets accepted, we will update the package with that information.
+In the meantime we have added a reference in description to a book that provides a good overview of PBPK modeling and its applications.

+2) No copyright holder provided

+Appropriate copyright holder has been added to the description file

+## Resubmission
 This is a resubmission.
 Following are the responses to concerns raised by the reviewers

 1) Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?